 Source: John Authers, Financial Times, August 6, 2008.

-David Fuller (Fullermoney): Stock markets - give the upside benefit of
+David Fuller (Fullermoney): Stock markets - give the upside benefit of the doubt

 "The obviously beneficiaries of weaker oil and a firmer USD are global stock markets.
 As the USA has been The Rocky Horror Show in terms of concerns, it is now one of the more obvious candidates for a relief (short covering?) rally.
 Actually, I maintain that the rally commenced in mid-July, but it has struggled recently due to bad economic news and the proximity of technical resistance from the January-March trading band.